jmalukaite/ThirdProject/README.md

-# ObjectOrientedProgramming-FirstProject
+# 1.2 Version
-The purpose of this project is to print necessary data about students according to the information that has been read.
-Variables, functions, outputs and comments are written in Lithuanian.

-This project consists of few different code realizations that are constantly being updated.
-More information about each version is provided in the *README* file of an according branch.
+ The purpose of this version is to implement the *RULE OF THREE* in version 1.1 using class.
+The biggest difference from 1.1 version is that in *studentas.h* destructor, copy constructor and copy assignment constructor were added.
+For the copy assignment constructor a function called *swap* was created.
+The destructor is set on default.
+If some kind of phrase to be printed is written in the destructor, in the Run area it is seen that destructor is called many times.